-- The performance gap data is only 2019 using same sample of MN clinics with relatively low remission rates for adults (11.3%) and teens (8%).
-Variation across medical groups/clinics that this may be confounded by differences in patient acuity, providers, organizational level characteristics.
+- The performance gap data is only 2019 using same sample of MN clinics with relatively low remission rates for adults (19.4%) and teens (15.5%).
+Here the developer reports that 51.6% of adult patients and 55.6% of adolescent patients have no screener data at the follow-up time interval.
+This is a lot of missing data!
+Variation across medical groups/clinics may be confounded by differences in patient acuity, providers, organizational level characteristics.
 There is no trend data because the specifications for this measure (like the other MN measures) changed.
 The conundrum is that NQF endorsement criteria for maintenance measures focuses on how effective the measure has been to promote improving quality.
 Also the question for the committee was related to "gap in care" but this is an outcome measure.
 The other part of the question asks if this warrants a national performance measure?
-In this case, no because we have only statewide data and data from clinics in surrounding states, but it's not clear that the MN clinics that are participating are representative of the state of MN or a convenience sample of those that contributed their data. - No concerns - Depression increased during COVID pandemic, so measuring improvement in depression is now more important than before. - With only 11% of adults and 8% of adolescents showing remission at 6 months, appears to be substantial room for improvement.
-Significant disparities reported by insurance status and race for both adults and adolescents. - Yes disparity information was provided re: race and adolescents. - Yes.
-They provide data broken down by population subgroups in the following categories: payers, race, ethnicity, gender, SES, age.
-It does demonstrate differences, specifically with insurance status and race. - There is a performance gap.
-The measure showed incremental but steady improvement until it was modified by increasing the measurement period in 2020 from +/- 30 days to 60 days which meant that any calculation of improvement had a new base.
+In this case, no because we have only statewide data and data from clinics in surrounding states, but it's not clear that the MN clinics that are participating are representative of the state of MN or a convenience sample of those that contributed their data. - Depression increased during COVID pandemic, so measuring improvement in depression is now more important than before. - A high percent of patients were not reassessed after six months of treatment.
+Disparities for insurance status and race. - A performance gap was acknowledged pertaining to reassessment.
+Yes measurement was provided.
+Disparities were identified by subgroup.
+Managed care/Medicaid patients who were black or adolescent had much lower response. - Clearly a gap - The performance gap is real and important